InfiniteConsult/0012_cicd_part08_elk/README.md

 By blocking the script until this specific string appears, we guarantee that when the script says "Green and Available," the link we provide will actually load the login page.
 This transforms the deployment experience from "Run and Pray" to "Run and Verify."

+## 4.4 Security & Access

-##4.4 Security & AccessFinally, we must address the network exposure of our interface.
+Finally, we must address the network exposure of our interface.
 You will notice the port mapping in our script is explicit:

 `--publish 127.0.0.1:5601:5601`